bazhanius/minesweeper-game/README.md

 npm start
 ```
 That's all.
 You can play the game in your browser: `http://localhost:3000`

 Open any cell by clicking it, or flag it with a right-click.
-Click emoji to resert game.
+Click emoji to reset game.